 MONTH ONE – WEDNESDAY 28 SEPTEMBER 2022: PLANNING: BEAT SHEETS, OUTLINES, BIBLES, LOGLINES

 TUTORIAL: First, we'll all introduce ourselves and students will say what they intend to write.
 Then we'll discuss the best way to plan storylines and characters via beat sheets, outlines and bibles, and how (and when) to create strong loglines.
 WORKSHOP: You'll meet the people in your small group, with whom you'll initially share your work.
 Come equipped with your idea, ready to discuss the basic premise and characters.
 HOMEWORK: Write a provisional logline and beat sheet/scene plan for your script and send it to your group by 10pm on Friday 21 October.
-Read and make notes on loglines/beat sheets/scene plans submitted by fellow group members, to be discussed in the next session, then emailed to writers the day after.
+Read and make notes on loglines/beat sheets/scene plans submitted by fellow group members, to be discussed in the next session, then emailed the day after.

 MONTH TWO – WEDNESDAY 26 OCTOBER 2022: STRUCTURE, SEQUENCING, STORY

 TUTORIAL: Did Aristotle get it right?
 One act, three acts or five?
 Creating the perfect plot and story arc for your genre.
 Is your idea more suited to a linear or non-linear format?
 Creating an effective narrative structure for audio, stage or screen.
 Is it really wrong to use flashbacks?
 Is conflict essential?
 The hero's journey: constructing a script with great turning points.
 After tuition you'll return to your group.
 WORKSHOP: Each group member gives notes on other students' beat sheets or scene plans.
 What you like, what works, and what's unclear or illogical.
 HOMEWORK: Write 30% of your script and send the draft to your group by 10pm on Friday 18 November.
-Read and make notes on scripts sent to you by fellow group members, to be discussed in November's session, then emailed to their writers the day after.
+Read and make notes on scripts sent to you by fellow group members, to be discussed in November's session, then emailed the day after.

 MONTH THREE – WEDNESDAY 23 NOVEMBER 2022: CHARACTER, DIALOGUE AND VOICE

 TUTORIAL: How to build three-dimensional characters.
 The critical differences between writing dialogue for screen, stage and audio.
 Creating emotional depth, so characters inspire empathy, ensuring the audience longs for your protagonist to succeed against all odds, or for their nemesis to be vanquished - often despite deep or unlikeable character flaws.
 The importance of backstories.
 Why characters should have external and internal wants and needs.
 Writing realistic dialogue that drives the story.
 Showing your 'voice'.
 At the end of the session we'll move everyone to new, smaller groups.
 Writing notes on fewer scripts means you can give each one more attention, and provide (and look forward to receiving) the best possible notes.
 A new group also exposes you to different styles of writing, and assures fresh eyes on your own work.
 WORKSHOP: Work through notes with your ORIGINAL group.
 What's good, what needs more thought.
 HOMEWORK: Write the second 30% of your script.
 Send the entire new draft to your NEW group by 10pm on Friday 23 December.
-Read and make notes on scripts sent to you by other new group members, to be discussed in December's session, and emailed to their writers the day after.
+Read and make notes on scripts sent to you by other new group members, to be discussed in December's session, and emailed.

 MONTH FOUR – WEDNESDAY 28 DECEMBER 2022: FORMATTING, PROOFREADING AND REVISIONS